What's Wrong with Aaron Rodgers?

 The Packers can't be completely written off yet.
 After all, this is the same team that started 4-6 two years ago before winning eight straight and coming one game from a trip to the Super Bowl.

-But as things stand right now, it's hard to imagine a team that hasn't won away from Lambeau Field this season or beaten a contender since downing the Bears in Week 1 going to Minnesota and downing the Vikings in Week 12.
+But it's hard to imagine a team defeating the Vikings in Minnesota in Week 12 when it hasn't won away from Lambeau Field this season or beaten a contender since downing the Bears in Week 1.

-This Packers team just doesn't seem to have it in them.
-Maybe it's that their star quarterback hasn't been right physically all season long.
+The Packers just don't seem to have it in them.
+Maybe it's that their star quarterback hasn't been right physically all season.
 Maybe it's that this Green Bay team has suffered one too many injuries or has one too many flaws.
 Maybe it's both.

 There's been another constant in Green Bay over the past decade.
-The Packers will go as far as Aaron Rodgers takes them.
-This year, that appears to be to the final gun in Week 17 and no farther.
+The Packers will go as far as Rodgers takes them.
+This year, that appears to be to the final gun in Week 17 and no further.

-And that's the most glaring indicator of all that Aaron Rodgers just isn't right in 2018.
+And that's the most glaring indicator of all that Rodgers just isn't right.